awsdocs/amazon-ec2-user-guide/doc_source/EC2_GetStarted.md

 1. It can take a few minutes for the instance to be ready so that you can connect to it\.
 Check that your instance has passed its status checks; you can view this information in the **Status Checks** column\.

-## Step 2: Connect to Your Instance<a name="ec2-connect-to-instance-linux"></a>
+## Step 2: Connect to your instance<a name="ec2-connect-to-instance-linux"></a>

 There are several ways to connect to your Linux instance\.
 For more information, see [Connect to Your Linux Instance](AccessingInstances.md)\.

 **Important**
 You can't connect to your instance unless you launched it with a key pair for which you have the `.pem` file and you launched it with a security group that allows SSH access from your computer\.
-If you can't connect to your instance, see [Troubleshooting Connecting to Your Instance](TroubleshootingInstancesConnecting.md) for assistance\.
+If you can't connect to your instance, see [Troubleshooting connecting to your instance](TroubleshootingInstancesConnecting.md) for assistance\.

-## Step 3: Clean Up Your Instance<a name="ec2-clean-up-your-instance"></a>
+## Step 3: Clean up your instance<a name="ec2-clean-up-your-instance"></a>

 After you've finished with the instance that you created for this tutorial, you should clean up by terminating the instance\.
-If you want to do more with this instance before you clean up, see [Next Steps](#ec2-next-steps)\.
+If you want to do more with this instance before you clean up, see [Next steps](#ec2-next-steps)\.

 **Important**
 Terminating an instance effectively deletes it; you can't reconnect to an instance after you've terminated it\.